yannericdevars/Docker/README.md

 # Docker for Symfony 3

-In the root folder, this is a simple group files to initialise a minimum docker container for a Symfony 3 project
+In the root folder, this is a simple group files to initialise a minimum docker container for a Symfony 3 project, for simple training.

+If you want a more realistic architecture, take a look in multi-servers folder :)

 Install